 Dulux Perfectly Taupe

-Good if you’re looking for a warmer grey to soften a space.
+Good if you’re looking for a warmer grey paint to soften a space.
 With a red undertone you may find Perfectly Taupe takes on a very slight purplish tone in low light.

 Crown Sail White